Biochaga

 • UV sun rays.

-It is impossible to get fully protected from free radicals.
-But you can keep them at small numbers by neutralizing as much of them as possible.
-This can be done with Chaga antioxidants.
+It is impossible to be completely protected from free radicals.
+But you can keep them at a low level by neutralising as many of them as possible.
+This can be done with chaga antioxidants.

-The content of antioxidants in raw Chaga or Chaga tea is uncomparably lower than in Chaga extract.
-This is why it is recommendable to use Chaga extract.
-Chaga tea would be great as an accompanying drink, mostly for pleasure than treatment.
+The amount of antioxidants in raw chaga or chaga tea is much lower than in chaga extract.
+This is why it is recommended to use chaga extract.
+Chaga tea would be great as an accompanying drink, mostly for pleasure rather than treatment.